zoljann/Fast-Saver-Extension/README.md

   <img src="./images/screen1.png" />
 </p>

-### Taking notes
+### Save input
-You can also take some short notes, or some daily reminders.
+You can copy some links that are important to you, some emails etc.Also, you can take some short notes, or some daily reminders.

 <p align="center">
   <img src="./images/screen3.png" />